bengadbois/flakyserver/README.md

 # Flaky Server

-HTTP server that will inconsistently server 200 and 500 responses.
+HTTP server that will inconsistently respond with 200 and 500 responses.

 ## Install
 ```